saasquatch/saasquatch-docs/src/api/webhooks.md

 ###user.created

 Sent whenever a new User is created.
-Note that this will not fire if a
+Note: Users can be created via the REST Api, the Squatch.js javascript library, loading the referral widget or a batch upload process.
+Only fires when a new user is created, not for updates or deletes.

 ```json
 {